veebch/readwire/README.md

 Once you've got your clippings, you can do stuff with them (see photo for example).

-The benefit of using this approach (rather than the Amazon cloud service) is that your device also contains highlights for books that you did not purchase via the Amazon store.
+The benefit of using the direct device approach (rather than the Amazon cloud service) is that **your device also contains highlights for books that you did not purchase via the Amazon store**.

 # Prerequisites